PatCapon39/nextflow-seqera/main/contact_us.md

 ##  Further information

-Please contact the support team for any enquiries you have: <seqera@biocommons.org.au>
+Please contact our support team for any enquiries you have: <seqera@biocommons.org.au>